jzhang-github/AGAT/docs/sphinx/source/API_Docs/model/fit.rst

    .. note::

-      See https://jzhang-github.github.io/AGAT/Tutorial/Train_AGAT_model.html to know how to train a model.
+      See https://jzhang-github.github.io/AGAT/Tutorial/Train_AGAT_model.html to know how to train an AGAT model.

       The first value of ``gat_node_dim_list`` is the depth of atomic representation, which will be modified if you specify a wrong value.